-CAMPAIGNERS claim Scottish Government proposals for a new climate change bill ‘fail to deliver’ on what is needed to tackle what they say has become a ‘global emergency’.
+CAMPAIGNERS claim the Scottish Government proposals for a new climate change bill ‘fails to deliver’ on what is needed to tackle what they say has become a ‘global emergency’.

 Friends of the Earth Scotland say worst affected regions are looking to countries like Scotland to throw them a lifeline by being acting more boldly.

 They took their argument to the government’s St Andrew’s House HQ in Edinburgh today where a giant globe highlighting worldwide warming was unveiled.

 It was created using NASA Satellite maps showing average temperature rises across the planet as they demanded more action.